oasis-tcs/odata-specs/docs/odata-csdl-json/odata-csdl-json.md

 ::: {.varjson .rep}
 ### <a name="FunctionObject.13" href="#FunctionObject.13">Function Object</a>

-A function is represented as a member of the schema object whose name is the unqualified name of the function and whose value is an array.
+A function or function overloads with a common name are represented as a member of the schema object whose name is the unqualified name of the function and whose value is an array.
 The array contains one object per function overload.

 The function object MUST contain the member `$Kind` with a string value of `Function`.